Exposing your skin to the sun is essential

 Differentiating tan and sunburn

-When sunburn occurs, you actually char the top layers of the epidermis.
+When sunburn occurs, you actually char the top layers of your epidermis.

 It's a goof on your part, a mistake, a lack of care.

-You are responsible for monitoring excess heat at all times.
+You are responsible for monitoring excess heat at all times, and avoiding sunburn.

 Sunscreens deresponsibilize you

-Putting on sunscreen, mostly on children, is a gesture of irresponsibility that gives you and them a false sense of security.
+Applying sunscreen, mostly on children, is an irresponsible act that gives you and them a false sense of security.

-It's a frivolous attitude since it relies on artificial means to try to become a superhuman.
+It's a frivolous attitude, since it relies on artificial means to try to make a superhuman out of you.

 Sunscreens are the symbol of foolish sun exposure.